bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 The alternative is to install the target hard drive inside the computer you're using for the recovery.
 This assumes that you are using a desktop computer with a spare SATA port to house the extra hard disk.
-This is obviously much more tedious than just using an external USB connected hard drive reader.
+This is obviously less convinient than using an external USB connected hard drive reader.

 ### Root access on a building Linux System